MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/conflation-model-tutorial.md

 ---
-title: Using conflation models in Enterprise Graph by Microsoft | Microsoft Docs
+title: Using conflation models in Enterprise Graph by Microsoft
 description: How to create a conflation model in Enterprise Graph by Microsoft
 author: microsteve